axbjos/geometry_website_automation/README.md

 If you want to run the Python Unit tests, use the Pyunit module.  python3 -m unittest <testfile.py>

 ## To Build/Run the Application as a Docker Container:

+Must have a system running the Docker Engine

 1. Clone this repo to a server running Docker Engine